 Everyone from that skater punk next door to your cool Uncle Jimbo is spinning wax again.
 And the reason is quite simple–vinyl is the warmest, purest way to listen to your music.
 From the looks of things, vinyl is here to stay.
 Whether you’re new to the vinyl scene or a hardened wax warrior, it’s never been a better time to be a music fan.

-Because of this, it may be time for you to begin upgrading your vinyl system.
+As you look at the record players above, you may feel it’s truly time to begin upgrading your turntable.
 And if you are in the market for a new turntable, and one that you feel is audiophile quality, then you’ve come to the right place.
 Not only will this article break down exactly what you should be looking for in your new turntable, we’ll recommend a handful of quality tables under the price point of $1,000.

 Justifying a New Turntable Under $1K